mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/ux-multi-channel-apps.md

 ## How Do Mendix Mobile Apps Work? {#work}

 With Mendix, you can develop, deploy, test, and manage mobile applications from a single integrated visual development environment.
-Mendix supports two type of mobile apps: [native mobile apps](native-mobile-apps) and [hybrid mobile apps](hybrid-mobile-apps).
+Mendix supports three type of mobile apps: [native mobile apps](native-mobile-apps), [progressive web apps](progressive-web-apps), and [hybrid mobile apps](hybrid-mobile-apps).

 Mendix native mobile apps are truly native and are based on [React Native](https://facebook.github.io/react-native/).
 This results in fast performance, smooth animations, natural interaction patterns (like swipe gestures), and access to all the native device capabilities.
 These applications always have an [offline-first architecture](#offline).